nishantpainter/articles/programming-paradigms/structured-programming.md

 ## Elements of Structured Programming

 Structured programming divides a program into simple elements which in-turn can also contain other such elements.
-These are the building blocks of a structured program
+These are the building blocks of a structured program.